alexdukhno/littleglyphs/README.md

 _"How to construct a set of glyphs that look as different from each other as possible (preferably containing not too many elements)?"_

-For example, in Latin script uppercase I and lowercase l usually look almost identical, sans-serif Hebrew has very similar-looking Het (ח) and Tav (ת), while Katakana, one of two Japanese syllabaries, contains very similar N ン and So ソ or (quite happy-looking) Shi シ and Tsu ツ.
+For example, in Latin script uppercase I and lowercase l usually look almost identical, sans-serif Hebrew has very similar-looking Het ח and Tav ת, while Katakana, one of two Japanese syllabaries, contains very similar N ン and So ソ or Shi シ and Tsu ツ.
 Such ambiguity can often result in confusion for both human and machine readers (especially untrained ones).

 To answer the question, there would be a need for: